paulrobertlloyd/paulrobertlloyd-v3/_posts/entries/2007-04-24-valley_speak.markdown

 : ok, that made my day

 Me
-: Here's the real problem - people are not socialising, because they are sat on their fat arses, ‘social networking'
+: Here's the real problem - people are not socialising, because they are sat on their fat arses, 'social networking'

 Yoz
 : ha